 We believe that the school is a powerful vehicle for promoting positive values and celebrating diversity.
-We will take action to challenge prejudice and discrimination against groups and individuals, whether based on race/culture, religion/belief, age, disability, sex, appearance, gender, socio-economic background, family types or sexual orientation.
+We will take action to challenge prejudice and discrimination against groups and individuals, whether on the basis of race/culture, religion/belief, age, disability, gender, sex, appearance, socio-economic background, family types or sexual orientation.